 - Use Baking Soda: To neutralize any remaining odor.

-How to get urine smell out of carpet?
+How to get the urine smell out of the carpet?

 Wipe the location with paper towels and add a solution of white vinegar and water there.
-Leave it to rest 10 15 minutes, and then blot and cover the area with baking soda.
+Leave it to rest for 10 to 15 minutes, and then blot and cover the area with baking soda.
 Dry up under vacuum.
-An enzyme cleaner should be used for tough smells.
+Moreover, if you’re looking for how to get old urine smell out of carpet, then an enzyme cleaner should be used for such tough smells.

-How to get pee smell out of cthe arpet?
+How to get pee smell out of the carpet?

 Conclusion